PrefectHQ/prefect/docs/tutorial/index.md

 2. Create a GitHub repository for your tutorial, let's call it `prefect-tutorial`.

-3. This tutorial requires a Prefect Server instance, so sign up for a forever free [Prefect Cloud Account](https://app.prefect.cloud/) or a alternatively self-host a [Prefect Server](/host/).
+3. This tutorial requires a Prefect Server instance, so sign up for a forever free [Prefect Cloud Account](https://app.prefect.cloud/) or, alternatively, self-host a [Prefect Server](/host/).

 ## What is Prefect?